VictorLopes/Instathanos/README.md

 ## Description

 Script that unfollow all users that you are following but they are not following you back.
+It may also unfollow 50% randomly of all users you are following.

 ## Configuration